madkne/kdfs/docs.md

 ### server-server

 - identify : return mac address,version,os info
-- upgrade : get version number of nodes and send source of queen server and client to them nodes and all nodes will restarted
+- upgrade [version] : get version number of nodes and send source of queen server and client to them nodes and all nodes will restarted

 ### client-server(queen)